Governance

 BridgeLine posters in multiple languages

 Each region makes significant efforts to promote BridgeLine and encourage a culture in which employees feel comfortable disclosing potential compliance issues.
-Each regional Group company regularly conducts campaigns centered on the “Speak Up!” message.
+Each regional Group Company regularly conducts campaigns centered on the “Speak Up!” message.

 Reporting lines are only effective if employees feel secure that speaking up will not negatively impact their employment.
-The Group prohibits retaliation when business conduct or ethical issues are reported in good faith.
+Bridgestone prohibits retaliation when business conduct or ethical issues are reported in good faith.
 This longstanding policy is incorporated into the new Code of Conduct and is reflected in numerous regional and local policies.

-2023 BridgeLine Matters per Category
+2024 BridgeLine Matters per Category

-2023 BridgeLine Reports - Anonymity
+2024 BridgeLine Reports - Anonymity

-2023 BridgeLine Reports - Anonymity
+2024 BridgeLine Reports - Anonymity

 Audits